Aider-AI/aider/docs/ctags.md

 worth of code in its context window.

-To address this issue, `aider` has introduced an experimental feature that utilizes `ctags` to provide GPT with a **repo map**, enabling it to better comprehend and navigate larger repositories.
+To address this issue, `aider` has a new experimental feature that utilizes `ctags` to provide GPT with a **repo map**, enabling it to better comprehend and navigate larger repositories.